Resumes and CVs

 A CV is similar to a resume because it provides an overview of professional and educational experience.
 The difference between the two primarily lies in content and purpose.
 A CV is more appropriate for graduate students applying for teaching and research positions.

-See the Related Files for resume and CV samples, resume and CV writing process, resume checklist, and calculating a combined GPA.
+See the Related Files for guidelines, templates and calculating a combined GPA for transfer students.

-To ensure your resume or CV is on target get it reviewed by scheduling an appointment with a counselor or coming in during walk in hours Monday-Friday 1-4pm.
+To ensure your resume is on target, have it reviewed by scheduling an appointment.